dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 #### Introduction

-As noted above Part4 consists of the reboot code and the subsequent health check code to ensure that the ghost ip address and whatever node associated with it is in proper shape to be requed and resurrected in Part5 of this implementation.
+Part4 consists of the reboot code and the subsequent health check code to ensure that the ghost ip address and whatever node associated with it is in proper shape to be requed and resurrected in Part5 of this implementation.

 There are several areas of new code for this part of the implementation: